1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 See All Authors »

-Ken Moraif, CFP, is the CEO and a Senior Adviser at Retirement Planners of America (RPOA), a Dallas-based wealth management and investment firm with over $4.15 billion in AUM and serving over 8,100 households (as of May 2019).
+Ken Moraif, CFP, is the CEO and a Senior Adviser at Retirement Planners of America (RPOA), a Dallas-based wealth management and investment firm with over $4.3 billion in assets under management and serving over 8,800 households in 48 states (as of May 2019).
 RPOA has 14 offices in Texas, Arizona, California and Oklahoma.
-The firm's financial advisers work with pre-retirees and retirees, offering estate and tax-planning services, retirement plan consulting and investment management.
-Since 1996 he has outlined retirement trends in his weekly radio show, "Money Matters with Ken Moraif," and he highlights investment strategies in his book, "Buy, Hold, and SELL!"
+The firm's financial advisers work with pre-retirees and retirees, offering financial planning, investment management, family estate planning and income tax planning services.
+Since 1996, Ken has outlined retirement trends in his weekly radio show, "Money Matters with Ken Moraif," and he highlights investment strategies in his book, "Buy, Hold, and SELL!"

 Connect on Facebook or LinkedIn